German Greens confirm Annalena Baerbock as chancellor candidate | DW | 12.06.2021

 The German Greens party confirmed Annalena Baerbock as its chancellor candidate for the September election, during a party conference on Saturday.

-Accepting her 98.5% confirmation, Baerbock forecast a "duel" with Germany's CDU-CSU conservatives, led by Angela Merkel who is about to leave office after four terms.
+Accepting her 98.5% confirmation, Baerbock forecast a "duel" with Germany's CDU-CSU conservatives, led by Angela Merkel, herself ionce environment minister, who is about to leave office after four terms.

 "For the first time in decades, real change is in the air," Baerbock told the 688 Greens delegates participating in their hybrid Berlin-based conference, many linked remotely via video.